RTradeLtd/Temporal/README.md

 ### Smart Contracts

-All smart contracts used by TEMPORAL can be viewed over here https://github.com/RTradeLtd/RT-Contracts/tree/master/TEMPORAL
+All smart contracts used by TEMPORAL can be viewed in our [contracts repository](https://github.com/RTradeLtd/RT-Contracts/tree/master/TEMPORAL)

 ### Features